Approximately $760 million of asset-backed securities affected

 in each case could vary from the information presented in the Parameter

-Information source used to prepare the credit rating is the following:
+Information sources used to prepare the credit rating are the following:

 Moody's Investors Service considers the quality of information available

-on the issuer satisfactory for the purposes of assigning a credit rating.
+on the issuer or obligation satisfactory for the purposes of assigning

 Additional research, including a pre-sale report for this